Cat Spaying & Neutering: A Veterinary Information Guide

 General Pre-Surgical Preparation

-- Pre-operative physical exam and bloodwork (to assess anesthesia risk)
+- Pre-op exam and bloodwork help check anesthesia risk

 Procedure Overview

-The general sequence is: sedation → general anesthesia induction → clipping and sterilizing the surgical site → surgery → suturing and anesthesia recovery.
-Cats are monitored until awake and typically discharged the same day or the next day.
+The usual sequence: sedation → general anesthesia → clipping and sterilizing → surgery → suturing → recovery.
+Your cat stays monitored until awake, then usually goes home the same day or next morning.

 Recovery Period